Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Automate Downtime Tracking And Monitoring

 It is possible to track downtime manually, but manual data is usually not accurate and it is difficult to use in a timely manner.
 For example, operators aren’t good time keepers.
-They are busy trying to resolve the problem and get the machine running, so the downtime duration is a guess that is often inaccurate.
+They are busy trying to resolve the problem and get the machine running, so the total downtime duration is a guess that is often inaccurate.
 It is easy to think you were down for an hour when maybe it was only half an hour.
 How many times have you been at work and thought it must be almost lunch time, and when you look at the clock it was only 10 a.m.?

 Additionally, manual data can get incorrectly transcribed or lost and it can be difficult to compile accurately.
-When events go unassigned it is difficult to know what to work on, but inaccurate data can be even worse.
+When events go unassigned it is difficult to know what to work on, but inaccurate machine data also can be even worse.
 An operator might also document an inaccurate time on purpose to hide excessive downtime.

-Create Meaningful Events
+1. Create Meaningful Events

 • Running – the machine is producing product